 Chevrolet Check Coolant Level & Add Coolant

-Is your Chevrolet overheating, or a check coolant warning illuminates on your dashboard?
-Learn how to fix it by following the procedures below.
+Is your Chevrolet overheating, or is a check coolant warning illuminated on your dashboard?
+Follow the procedures below to learn how to fix it.

 Symptoms